-Simple living, going green, and generally doing away with the unnecessary is gaining popularity.
+Simple living, going green, and generally doing away with the unnecessary is popular.
 And that’s cool.
-But it’s all for naught if we don’t pass on a love of simplicity to the next generation – we depend on them to do a stellar job stewarding the earth’s resources.
+But it’s all for naught if we don’t pass on a love of simplicity to the next generation—we depend on them to do a stellar job stewarding the earth’s resources, and that begins with what they learn in their formative years.

-This attitude isn’t that hard to pass on to our kids, if we provide an atmosphere at home that values simple living.
-Here are a few tips for creating that environment, especially for the preschooler crowd.
+This attitude isn’t that hard to pass on to our kids if we provide an atmosphere at home that values simple living.
+Here are a few tips for creating that environment, particularly for the preschool/early childhood crowd.

 3. Rotate those toys.